-For years, Facebook and Twitter have been the standard go-to’s for social media marketing.
-However, over the last few years there has been a palpable change in the digital landscape.
-The demographics of social media sites are starting to shift as new platforms begin to emerge.
-And as Facebook and Twitter invest more heavily in paid advertising, businesses are having a more difficult time getting organic exposure on these sites.
+The demographics of social media sites are starting to shift as new platforms begin to emerge and old ones lose prominence.
+And as Facebook and Twitter continue to tweak their algorithms to reward paid advertising, businesses are having a more difficult time getting organic exposure on these sites.
 All of this is leading many businesses to wonder if they should start casting their digital marketing nets a little wider.
 (Spoiler alert: most of them should.)

-In a particularly telling sign of the times, in September 2015 Instagram surpassed Twitter in number of users, making it the second most used social media platform behind Facebook.
+In September 2015, Instagram surpassed Twitter in number of users, and has nearly three times as many users to this day.
 Those kinds of numbers are hard to ignore and this stunning growth is part of the reason that people are starting to eye Instagram as the next great place to market their business.
 So how do you know if it’s right for you?

 Instagram Marketing: Why It’s Awesome